toisondor/parsing-bible-moralisee/README.md

 ![Schematic of the page divided into four groups, each containing two illustrations with their captions](https://github.com/toisondor/assets/blob/main/icon-page.png)

-Those studying the *Bibles Moralisée* may prefer to study each pair of images together or separately.
+Those studying the *Bible Moralisée* may prefer to study each pair of images together or separately.
 Some may be more interested in the textual captions, while others may focus on the illustrations alone.
-For this reason, coordinate data includes seven different croppings from each quadrant, as described below.
+For this reason, the JSON data include coordinates for seven different selections within each quadrant, as described below.

 ## Corpus Scope
 The JSON data provided here contains the coordinates for cropping the digital images housed on Gallica.bnf.fr.